shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 **Art**: Each creature has art for it.
 The art has its own set of rules.

-**Rest value**: This is how many Exhaustion counters to put on a creature after a battle ends.
+**Rest cost**: This is how much the creature increases its exhaust value after a battle ends.
 This is another main way for you to balance a card.
-If you don’t explicitly write this here, the creature’s default rest value is its base power.
+If you don’t explicitly write this here, the creature’s default rest cost is its base power.

 **Ability**: Each creature can have about 1-3 abilities.
 Abilities are optional.
 Abilities have their own set of rules.